wu-hongjun/macOS-Thinkpad-X1-Extreme/README.md

 ## Instructions
 ##### Pre-Install
 * *FORK* the project to your own repository and clone it to your machine using Github Desktop to make changes.
+* Note: BCM94360CS2 and BCM943602CS are two DIFFERENT cards.
+Please be careful which you buy as others have [problem with purchasing a wrong card](https://github.com/Errrneist/Hackintosh-Thinkpad-X1-Extreme/issues/15#issuecomment-477450037) causing freezing and lead to ultimate not responding.
 * For windows drivers, here is the [Driver for BRCM943602BAED](https://github.com/Errrneist/Hackintosh-Thinkpad-X1-Extreme/releases/tag/v943602BAED.1) to get DW1830 working.
 Also, here is [Driver for BRCM943602CS](https://github.com/Errrneist/Hackintosh-Thinkpad-X1-Extreme/releases/tag/v943602CS.1) if you try to use an [adapter](https://github.com/Errrneist/Hackintosh-Thinkpad-X1-Extreme/blob/master/IMG/BCMAdapter.jpg) to install the native card used on macbook.
 If you are using a ASUS usb wifi adapter, also make sure to download [Driver for Asus USB-AC53](https://github.com/Errrneist/Hackintosh-Thinkpad-X1-Extreme/blob/master/Softwares/ASUS_USB-AC53-Nano/Realtek-A1600_Comfast%20810-ASUS_AC53.zip).
 These cards are not natively supported by Microsoft so download it before you swap out your wireless card.
 ##### Clover Bootloader
 * If you want to download the EFI Clover Bootloader, you can check out the [Configuration Release](https://github.com/Errrneist/Hackintosh-Thinkpad-X1-Extreme/releases).